Canon 50D vs Leica TL

 - More modern: Reflects 8 years and 2 months of technical progress since the 50D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the TL comes out slightly ahead of the 50D (11 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the TL emerges as the winner of the match-up (12 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 50D and the Leica TL place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.